-15 - All Saints' from footpath WT 282 (leading from Palmers Green Lane to Brenchley) Grid reference: 568518 141789
+15 - All Saints' from footpath WT282 (leading from Palmers Green Lane to Brenchley)

 11.15 WT282 is part of the High Weald Landscape Trail and the profile of the clock tower of All Saints' church can be seen from this location.
 The dominance of the Grade 1 listed church tower as a landmark within the surrounding countryside is an important feature of the parish.